ashraffares/ashraffares/README.md

 ### Hello, World 👋

 - 🔭  I’m currently in the Microverse Community
-- 🌱 I’m currently learning ruby on ruby on rails
+- 🌱 I’m currently learning ruby and ruby on rails
 - 💬 Ask me about Fullstack web Development and software engineering
 - 📫 How to reach me:
 - Gmail: [gmail](ashraffares090@gmail.com)